div0ky/fsb_idle/README.md

 4) Make sure your leader abilities are enabled - if applicable
 5) Launch Firestone Bot.exe

+NOTE: The bot assumes you used the provided installer.
+If you did not, you're likely to run into several critical errors that make the bot unusable.
+Please use a provided installer.

 ## Author

 - **Aaron J. Spurlock** - [div0ky](https://github.com/div0ky)